Are Ehlers-Danlos Syndrome Headaches and Migraines Caused by Cervical Spine and Neck Instability?

 One of the problems in hEDS sufferers is the long journey they took to get to a diagnosis.
 Then once they had the diagnosis another journey began to find a treatment.
 Sometimes the treatment and the diagnosis did not match.

-In our many years helping people with chronic pain of the head, neck, jaw and face we have seen many people with a diagnosis of Trigeminal neuralgia.
+In our many years helping people with chronic pain of the head, neck, jaw, and face we have seen many people with a diagnosis of Trigeminal neuralgia.
 For some of these people, possibly including yourself, it was not easy getting this diagnosis as this problem can be confusing and frustrating to understand.
 Not only for the patient but the doctor alike.
-The problems of diagnosis to determine where you source of facial, head and jaw pain is coming from is covered in our article: The evidence for Trigeminal Neuralgia non-surgical treatments.
+The problems of diagnosis to determine where your source of facial, head, and jaw pain is coming from is covered in our article: The evidence for Trigeminal Neuralgia non-surgical treatments.

 Painful, involuntary muscle spasms in the neck

-- Lateral head tilting is linked to: Torticollis, painful, involuntary muscle spasms in the neck with a resulting head rotation and tilting to one side.
+- Lateral head tilting is linked to Torticollis, painful, involuntary muscle spasms in the neck with a resulting head rotation and tilting to one side.
 In the 2020 medical publication STAT Pearls, the authors noted, “There may be several presenting positions, including flexion, extension, right or left tilt (in Torticollis.)
-(1) See our article Cervical dystonia and spasmodic torticollis treatment.
+(6) See our article Cervical dystonia and spasmodic torticollis treatment.